martinmatin/Tutorials/src/electronics/communication/can.md

-# Comprendre et implémenter le CANBus
+# Why using CANBus on the robots and how to implement it

-## Contexte et problématique
+## Issues and context of the Eurobot ( 2018 )

 Many technologies have been implemented on the robots for the 2018 edition of the EUROBOT.